shtgl/NeuralNetwork/README.md

 </div>

 In week 1, we will use TensorFlow and Keras API to build and analyze the accuracy of training vs validation dataset.
-The credits of dataset goes to <a href="www.kaggle.com">Kaggle</a>.
+The credits of dataset goes to [Kaggle](https://www.kaggle.com/).

 # Week 2